WP-API/node-wpapi/README.md

 })
 ```

-This will work in the same manner for resources other than `post`: you can see the list of required data parameters for each resource on the [WP REST API Documentation Website](https://developer.wordpress.org/rest-api/reference/).
+This will work in the same manner for resources other than `post`: you can see the list of required data parameters for each resource on the [REST API Developer Handbook](https://developer.wordpress.org/rest-api/reference/).

 ### Updating Posts